erikacolette29/The-Final-Frontier/README.md

 * Make function to remove container boxes on click button.
 * Make a handleClick function to target the planets on the page.
 Set the API url to a variable.
 Use the **async** function to set the response to a variable.
 Set the json response to a variable data.
 Use ternary operators to pick out the information wanted from the api and let it equal to the data.
 * In the handleClick function select the first container innerHTML to text with ternary keys inside the sentence.
-* Add in remove button in innerHTML, add the display block to end of function.
+* Add in remove button in innerHTML, add the display block to end of the function.
 Then call the getPlanets function.
 * Repeat same process for the second API.
 * Add function to check for color scheme and change dark mode
 * Add sound buttons to a click event listener for the borg and starship.
-Make new audio sound to elements.
+Make new audio sound for elements.
 * Test api call
 * Test audio
 * Test dark mode button